ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 SecurityParameters.Set(client-certificate, myCertificateBundle[])
 ~~~

-- One or more certificate chains to use as pinned server certificates, such that connection will fail if the presented server certificate does not match one of the  supplied pinned certificates.
-The form and format of the certificate chain is implementation-specific
+- One or more certificate chains to use as pinned server
+  certificates, such that connection will fail if the presented server
+  certificate does not match one of the  supplied pinned certificates.
+  The form and format of the certificate chain is implementation-specific.

 ~~~
 SecurityParameters.Set(pinned-server-certificate, yourCertificateChain[])